Last updated on May 14th, 2020

 Out of the box trading indicators are a common sight on many trading charts.
 Whether it’s a 50 SMA, MACD, or the Stochastic Oscillator, indicators make up a large part of many trading strategies.

-Many traders also use custom indicators that they’ve built from the ground up.
+Many traders also design the best stock trading indicators for themselves that they’ve built from the ground up.
 While that may seem like a challenge, the Tradestation platform makes it relatively simple to build your own custom indicators and combined with a trading plan, your own custom trading system.

 These custom functions do not create automated systems but they can be used to plot custom indicators and identify special conditions on the price chart.